usalu/semio/README.md

 ## Extensions

-Currently there is one extension for Grasshopper that makes it possible to define scripts.
+Currently there is one extension for Grasshopper that makes it possible to turn Grasshopper scripts into semio scripts.

 # Contribution